 You can rent a car during your stay on the island but be sure to request a four-wheel drive because the roads can get rough.
 Besides that the road networks are good and you'll be able to drive to most of the places you want to get to easily.
 Renting a car would cost about $36 (approx. €30, £26, $45 CAD, $47 AUD) a day.

 Healthcare in Trinidad and Tobago is two-tiered with private and publish hospitals and clinics available on the island.
 The private hospitals tend to be better equipped and staffed with modern infrastructure and equipment while the public hospitals have long wait times, few bed spaces, and fewer doctors attending to the high influx of patients.
 Snowbirds are advised to use private clinics in the event of an emergency and minor ailments during their stay in Trinidad and Tobago.
 You should also remember to travel with proper health insurance.

-- Weather: The winter weather in Trinidad And Tobago will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in Trinidad And Tobago will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Trinidad And Tobago you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.

 Consider the Weather: Always look at the type of weather in Trinidad And Tobago.
 Things like humidity, wind, and rain do not show up in the temperature graph but can have a great impact on your wardrobe.
 There are several sites with long term forecasts and climate information.
 Is there often a short afternoon downpour like in the tropics, you maybe need to take a strong umbrella and shoos that can cope with the rain.
 If there is often a lot of wind you might need a more wind-resistant coat.